jgstew/jgstew.github.io/_posts/2025-07-16-Create-AutoPkg-Recipes-From-Scratch.md

 Can test this generated chocolatey package on a Windows test machine:

-`choco install autopkg -s "$env:USERPROFILE\Library\AutoPkg\Cache\com.github.jgstew.nupkg.AutoPkg\nupkgs\" --pre --no-progress --yes --force --verbose`
+`choco install firefox -s "$env:USERPROFILE\Library\AutoPkg\Cache\com.github.macadmins.ChocolateyTemplate.Firefox-Win64\" --pre --no-progress --yes --force --verbose`

 From here, AutoPkg can import this into your preferred management tool, you can test it, and run on a target systems.